sharivan/Bomberman/README.md

 Building from the sources:

-This project was developed in C# and compiled under Visual Studio 2017 Enterpris Edition.
+This project was developed in C# and compiled under Visual Studio 2017 Enterprise Edition.
 There is no external dependencies for this project.

 How to play: